-Dynjandi, or Fjallfoss as it is often called, cascades some 99 meters - looking exactly like a beautiful bridal veil - on top it is 30 meters wide and widens up to 60 meters at the bottom.
+Dynjandi, or Fjallfoss as it is often called, cascades some 99-100 meters, looking exactly like a beautiful bridal veil.
+On top, it is 30 meters wide and widens up to 60 meters at the bottom.

 There are 6 other waterfalls below Dynjandi, which one passes on the way up to the biggest waterfall.
 It is quite a scenic route with an elevation of some 200 meters up to the biggest waterfall.

 Nothing major though, but if you have bad knees for example, then it can be taxing.
-Last time I visited Dynjandi a man with bad knees had to stop when he was halfway up and couldn't make it all the way to Dynjandi.
+The last time I visited Dynjandi a man with bad knees had to stop when he was halfway up and couldn't make it all the way to Dynjandi.

 He didn't start on this hike in vain though as there are so many lovely waterfalls on the way, all of them marked and new observation platforms have been put up by many of them, where one can sit and rest and enjoy this wonderful scenery.

-The Icelandic term dynjandi means thunderous or resounding and you will understand why when you hear the thunderous sounds from it in my video below.
+The Icelandic term dynjandi means thunderous or resounding and you will understand why when you hear the thunderous sounds of it in my video below.

 There are many beautiful angles of Dynjandi and it is best to take photos of it with people in them so that you can see how huge this beautiful waterfall actually is.